 The powerful, shaven-headed frontman whose raw vocals on 'Bodies' defined the sound of a new metal era before his tragic death.

-Dave Williams was the explosive voice that launched Drowning Pool into the stratosphere.
-Hailing from Texas, he brought a gritty, everyman intensity to the band's sound, a perfect match for their heavy, rhythmic riffs.
-The 2001 debut album 'Sinner,' featuring Williams's iconic roar on the anthem 'Bodies,' became an instant nu-metal landmark, soundtracking WWE events and capturing the aggressive energy of the early 2000s.
-His stage presence was magnetic—a whirlwind of energy and connection with the crowd.
-Just as the band was reaching peak popularity, tragedy struck.
+Dave Williams roared 'Bodies' on Drowning Pool's 2001 debut album 'Sinner,' which became an instant nu-metal landmark and soundtracked WWE events.
+The Texas-born singer brought gritty, everyman intensity to the band's heavy, rhythmic riffs.
+His stage presence was a whirlwind of energy and connection with the crowd.
 In 2002, while on tour, Williams was found dead on the band's tour bus from heart disease.
-His passing at age 30 cut short a career that had only just begun to blaze.
-He left behind a singular legacy: one album that cemented a band's identity and a vocal performance that continues to resonate as a high-water mark for the genre's visceral power.
+He was 30.
+He left behind one album that defined a band's identity and a vocal performance that remains a high-water mark for the genre's visceral power.

 1965–1980